-The ends of all junctions and riser pipes, if not brought into immediate use, shall be plugged in accordance with SD 363.
+The ends of all junctions and riser pipes, if not brought into immediate use, shall be plugged with glued fitting.

 10.4 Polyethylene Junctions and Adaptors

 Fittings shall be approved and factory made.
 Jointing shall be in accordance with clause 7.0 - Jointing.
 Junctions shall be constructed in accordance with SD 364.
 Cut edges shall be left smooth.